 The thumbnail image for this blog post is part of Picasso’s Bull series.
 It’s a series of lithographs in which Picasso creates a representational image of a bull; and deconstructs it into a purer, more linear, form.
 My use of the image is meant to pay homage to a man who was the master of multiple “styles”.

 The take away should be this: how ever you end up showcasing your work, worrying about confusing an art director should not be an informing factor.
 So please, if you’re perpetuating this myth: STOP.
 Put fifty different “styles” on your website (assuming they’re all good).
-Trust me, we can handle it.
+Trust me, art directors can handle it.

 THE GRASS IS GREENER WHERE IT’S WATERED